-Liposuction, also called lipoplasty, liposculpture suction lipectomy or lipo, is a type of cosmetic surgery which breaks up and "sucks" fat from various possible parts of the body, most commonly the abdomen, thighs, buttocks, neck, chin, upper and backs of the arms, calves and back.
+Liposuction, also called lipoplasty, liposculpture suction, lipectomy, or lipo, is a type of cosmetic surgery that breaks up and "sucks" fat from the body.

 During liposuction, the fat is removed through a hollow instrument - a cannula - which is inserted under the skin.
 A powerful, high-pressure vacuum is applied to the cannula.

 Liposuction is the most common cosmetic operation in America and the United Kingdom.
-Over 400,000 procedures are carried out in the US each year.
+More than 300,000 procedures are carried out in the United States each year with costs ranging from roughly $2,000-3,500.

 Fast facts on liposuction